expo/expo/guides/Releasing Expo Go for Android.md

-# Releasing Android Expo Client
+# Releasing Expo Go for Android

-This document will guide you through the process of releasing a new version of Expo client for Android.
+This document will guide you through the process of releasing a new version of Expo Go for Android.

 1. **Bump versions of Android project**

-    **Why:** Every new version of Expo client has to have another version and version code.
+    **Why:** Every new version of Expo Go has to have another version and version code.

     **How:** Edit `/android/app/build.gradle` and bump versions in that file.